 - Group B spent less time learning and relied on the support group to build tooling for them.
 Support and training time was greater.

 Next steps for implementing a showback plan

-The Chargeback Analysis for Splunk app from Splunkbase is a great resource to start implementing a showback plan.
+The Splunk App for Chargeback from Splunkbase is a great resource to start implementing a showback plan.

 The Splunk App for Chargeback provides an easy-to-use experience to analyze how internal business units are leveraging Splunk.
 The App provides the framework necessary for both chargeback and showback use cases for: